 Sara Tappan Doolittle Robinson was a Free-State supporter and author in Kansas.

 Sarah Lawrence was born at Belchertown, Massachusetts, on July 12, 1827, to Myron and Clarissa Dwight Lawrence.
 She received an excellent education in the classical school of Belchertown and at Salem Academy.
 On October 30, 1851, she was married to Dr. Charles Robinson, who afterward became the first governor of the State of Kansas, to which state she came with her husband in 1854.
-Like her husband, she ardently supported the cause of freedom and bore a prominent and helpful part in the struggle to make Kansas a Free-State.
+Like her husband, she ardently supported the cause of freedom and played a prominent and helpful role in the struggle to make Kansas a Free State.

 Her husband Charles died in August 1894.
-Sara passed at her beautiful rural estate, “Oakridge,” a few miles from Lawrence, Kansas on November 15, 1911.
+Sara passed away at her beautiful rural estate, “Oakridge,” a few miles from Lawrence, Kansas, on November 15, 1911.
 Their estate, valued at $200,000, was bequeathed to the University of Kansas.

 Also See: